Small Front garden Design

 In this road facing property in Princes Road, Wimbledon, the client wanted a contemporary and understated front garden with space to park his car more easily.
 They also wanted year-round planting interest, a degree of privacy and overall a garden with improved kerb appeal.

-Given the limited space available for parking and bin storage, and the fact that the client wanted to use a resin permeable gravel surface, I created visual interest with sinuous curved planting beds to maximise the space and draw visitors in towards the front door.
+Given the limited space available for parking and bin storage, and because the client also wanted to use a resin permeable gravel surface, I created visual interest with sinuous curved planting beds to maximise the space and draw visitors in towards the front door.

 The Original Garden

-We addressed the issue of changing levels within the space by digging out the existing walls and paving to ensure the garden was one and the same level and gently sloped up to the front door.
-We then installed a single, wide bullnosed Sawn Yorkstone Step at the threshold of the front door, to created a sense of arrival.
+We addressed the issue of changing levels within the space by digging out the existing walls and paving to ensure the garden was one and the same level, gently sloped up to the front door.

 We added width across the garden by removing the overly wide privet hedge and replacing it with a tall fence, over which we will train evergreen climbers and roses.